 How A Bidirectional Scan Tool Works

-A bidirectional scan tool works in a similar way to a traditional ODB scanner.
+A bidirectional scan tool works in a similar way to a traditional OBD scanner.
 However, there are a few key differences.

 The most important difference is that it allows you to send data to your car as well as read data from your car.